expressjs/body-parser/README.md

 Node.js body parsing middleware.

-This only handles `urlencoded` and `json` bodies.
+This does not handle multipart bodies, due to their complex and typically large nature.
 For multipart bodies, you may be interested in the following modules:

 - [busboy](https://www.npmjs.org/package/busboy#readme) and [connect-busboy](https://www.npmjs.org/package/connect-busboy#readme)
 - [multiparty](https://www.npmjs.org/package/multiparty#readme) and [connect-multiparty](https://www.npmjs.org/package/connect-multiparty#readme)